There is a better way – Part 4:The simple things that can change the way athletes view themselves (and perform)

 There is a better way – Part 2: Don’t look to ‘strength & conditioning’ to get your skill development

 In the late 1980s a European coach brought me a North American winter sport gliding athlete and told me that the athlete lacked certain skills and asked that I create them in the gym.
 I did my best to keep a straight face, assuming that this was an isolated case and I would not likely face too many conversations of this nature.
-Unfortunately the reverse has occurred.
+Unfortunately, the reverse has occurred.
 The world has moved further towards the belief that the North American ‘strength and conditioning’ movement will solve all athletic problems.
 It won’t.
 Rather, it’s creating them.

 To place this message in context, let’s get on common ground with vernacular.
 Influenced by the seminal works of Hungarian turned Canadian Tudor Bompa, I divide athlete development into four categories – technical, tactical, physical and psychological.
 How important is technical or skill development?
-Not only do I rank it number one, the timing is critical.
+Not only do I rank it number one, but the timing is critical.
 There is a possibility that the window of adaptation is highest at the younger ages and closes over time.

 How do we develop skill?
 By rehearsing the specific skill.
 I mean the SPECIFIC skill, whether taught in part or whole.
 How many times has the athlete executed the skill in the training session?
 How many times has the athlete executed the skill in their career to date?